MUDzain/Ethereum-Fraud-Detection-System/README.md

 ## Project Overview

-This is my academic examination project for the Software & Computing course.
-I built a fraud detection system for Ethereum blockchain transactions that combines machine learning with blockchain technology.
+This project implements a comprehensive fraud detection system for Ethereum blockchain transactions.
+It combines machine learning with blockchain technology to identify fraudulent wallet addresses and stores assessment results on-chain for transparency and immutability.
+For real-world applications in cryptocurrency security.

-The main goal was to create a system that can identify fraudulent wallet addresses by analyzing transaction patterns and storing the results on the blockchain for transparency.

 ## What the System Does